JoeTonDev/JoeTonDev/README.md

 ### Hi there 👋
 Full-stack developer focusing on web APIs and algorithmic trading.
-I'm looking to collaborate on any algorithmic trading project.
+I'm looking to collaborate on any algorithmic trading projects.
 Rust, Python, Typescript, React.